sangoma-returns/BFT-features/bitfrost-documentation.md

 Margin sufficiency is evaluated independently per venue.

-Internal margin sourcing is subject to permissions and settlement constraints.
+Internal margin sourcing and transfers are subject to account permissions and settlement constraints.

 **12.4.6 Leverage Compatibility Enforcement**

 User specified leverage is treated as a strict constraint.

-Venue specific leverage cannot be overridden.
+Venue specific markets explicitly control leverage which cannot be overridden.

-Leverage availability may differ between legs.
+Leverage opportunity may be different between legs of a trade due to the underlying market constraints.

 **12.4.7 Funding Attribution and PnL**

-Funding accrues per venue and per market.
+Funding is accrued per venue and per market.

 Net funding PnL is calculated across all legs.

-Price PnL reflects asset specific price movement and basis risk.
+Price PnL reflects asset specific price movement and cross asset basis risk.

 Funding and price PnL are reported separately.